emagiz/emdocs/mds/microlearning/microlearning-install-emagiz-mendix-connector.md

 - Access to the Deploy phase of your eMagiz project

 ## 2. Key concepts
-This micro learning centers around making installing a eMagiz Mendix Connector With eMagiz Mendix Connector we mean: A Mendix module developed and maintained by eMagiz that simplifies connect a Mendix application to a eMagiz project for data traffic between both systems.
+This micro learning centers around installing a eMagiz Mendix Connector With eMagiz Mendix Connector we mean: A Mendix module developed and maintained by eMagiz that simplifies connect a Mendix application to a eMagiz project for data traffic between both systems.

 To install a eMagiz Mendix Connector you need the following: